 With load times diminished, users have more time to sit back and enjoy the app in the way it was intended.
-An added benefit of having everything downloaded is that users don’t necessarily need an Internet connection to use your app — in fact, download enough content and your app can be 100% functional offline.
+An added benefit of having everything downloaded is that users don’t necessarily need an Internet connection to use your app.
+In fact, download enough content and your app can be 100% functional offline.

-Some mobile websites can be rather confusing; if a site isn’t optimised for your device, it can feel like you’re navigating a minefield.
+Some mobile websites can be rather confusing.
+If a site isn’t optimized for your device, it can feel like you’re navigating a minefield.

 An app stores your details, your usage history and your settings behind one convenient little button on your home screen.
 This means apps will always be the most convenient option.

-5. Self Contained Environment
+A Self Contained Environment

 With a mobile app, the developer can ensure that everything a user could possibly need is contained within the confines of the app.

 When you control everything a user is able to see when using your app, it’s much easier to ensure all content is up to your own standards.
 It’s also much easier to keep the user’s attention, without that attention deviating to new tabs and other websites.

 When someone closes their mobile web browser, your website is gone from their mobile device.